 The currency in South Africa is the Rand (divided into 100 cents).
-The exchange rate has become extremely favourable if you have a strong currency.
-Even with the recent drop in the £ the rate is still stronger than it was a few years ago.
-In 2010 the rate was approximately 10R to £1 it is now around 16R to £1 though has been as high as 24 (2015).
-This makes South Africa a very affordable destination.
+The exchange rate is extremely favourable if you have a strong currency and makes South Africa a very affordable destination.

 PIN FOR LATER – REASONS TO VISIT SOUTH AFRICA